tobega/tailspin-v0/README.md

 pattern-matching determining which template to apply.
 Output is generally specified as literals with interpolation of values.
 For more info see the [language reference documentation](TailspinReference.md)

+Some of my thinking that went into tailspin is [elaborated here](https://cygni.se/the-perfect-programming-language/).

 ## Status
 The syntax has been mainly determined to be sane and runnable.